-ADP Run is designed for businesses with one-49 employees.
+ADP Run is designed for businesses with up to 49 employees.
 Within ADP Run there are four plans, each offering a different set of features and capabilities.

 Essential Payroll is ADP’s basic payroll solution for small business.
 This plan comes with ADP’s core payroll processing features, including tax calculations, withholdings, and filings.
 You’ll also get check delivery, access to reporting features, integration options, new-hire reporting tools, yearly W-2 and 1099 delivery, and account access for your employees to view their paychecks and update tax information.

 Other perks include HR guidance, access to important government forms and documentation, and help with workers’ compensation, retirement plans, and healthcare.

 The Enhanced Plan boasts all the features of the Essential Plan, plus additional payment delivery options, including the ability to deposit wages onto a prepaid Visa debit card.
 You’ll also be enrolled in ADP’s Labor Law Poster Compliance Update Service, and receive assistance with state unemployment insurance and wage garnishment.

 The next level up is ADP Run Complete, which provides you with all your payroll tools plus additional HR perks.
 This is where you will get ZipRecruiter integration, assistance with creating an employee handbook, a direct line to ADP HR pros, onboarding help, five annual background checks, and access to various HR trainings, toolkits, and documents.

 When you sign up for ADP Run HR Pro, you are getting everything short of a PEO.
 The HR Pro plans adds on even more HR functions, such as an employee discount program, employee work-life assistance programs, legal services, and access to a designated team of HR business advisors.